 # Convert the model

-converter <- Converter$new(model)
+converter <- convert(model)

 # Apply the Connection Weights method

-# Get the result as data.frame
+# Get the head of the result as a data.frame

 # Plot the result for all classes